jcarrano/wg-keygen-notrust/README.md

 to load into his VPN software, and a "fragment", which is a `[Peer]` section that he must send to the server administrator.

-AT NO POINT IS ANY EXTERNAL SERVER CONTACTED.
+AT THIS POINT NO EXTERNAL SERVER IS CONTACTED.
 KEYS NEVER LEAVE THE USER'S COMPUTER UNTIL THEY EXPLICITLY SEND THE FRAGMENT TO THE SEVER ADMIN.

 Compared to other online key generators out there, this one does not require you to